Tuckick/todoapp/mobile/todoapp/README.md

-# todoapp
+# mobile on todoapp

-A new Flutter project.
+frontend of flutter project

 ## Getting Started